staltz/callbag-pausable-interval/readme.md

 # callbag-pausable-interval

 A callbag listenable source that sends incremental numbers every x milliseconds, but can be paused (and resumed) when it is pulled by a sink.

-This is hybrid source, its both listenable and pullable.
+This is a hybrid source, it is both listenable and pullable.
 Don't use `forEach` directly as the sink for this source, because `forEach` pulls every time it receives data.
 You can use this source as the argument for `sample`, though.

 `npm install callbag-pausable-interval`